downshift-js/downshift/README.md

   from `getInputProps` and a `disabled` prop will be returned (effectively disabling the input).

+- `aria-label`: By default the menu will add an `aria-labelledby` that refers to the `<label>` rendered with `getLabelProps`.
+However, if you provide `aria-label` to give a more specific label that describes the options available, then `aria-labelledby` will not be provided and screen readers can use your `aria-label` instead.

 #### `getLabelProps`

 This method should be applied to the `label` you render.
 It is useful for